Repayment history information and Comprehensive Credit Reporting (CCR)

 - Whether the repayment was made on time or not

-Your repayment history is stored on your credit file for two years.
+Your repayment history is stored on your credit file for up to two years.

 Only your repayment history from licenced credit providers who hold an Australian Credit Licence can be recorded.
 This includes banks, credit unions and other licensed credit providers but not telecommunication or utilities companies.